jurihock/stftPitchShiftPlugin/README.md

 Following features are currently included:

 - poly pitch shifting with or without formant preservation,
-- timbre changing with or without pitch shifting,
+- pitch independent timbre changing,
 - low latency capability depending on the preset block size,
 - optional output normalization to match the input loudness level.